Tuning long-range interactions in Sr Rydberg atoms: the effect of series perturbations: Van der Waals interactions

 \section{Van der Waals interactions}

-Now we focus on evaluating the second order dipole-dipole (or the van der Waals) interaction between two identical Rydberg atoms.
-Because it is second order in the dipole-dipole interaction, vdW interaction scales as $1/R^6$ with inter-atomic separation and corresponds to the $-C_6/R^6$ term in the conventional multipole expansion of the long-range interactions.
-We are interested in the interactions between two $5sns({^1}S_{0})$ and two $5snp({^1}P_{1})$ state atoms.
-When evaluating the interaction between $5snp({^1}P_{1,M_B})$ and $5snp({^1}P_{1,M'_B})$ states, we will only be considering the stretched $M_B=1$ and $M_B'=1$ state.
-For two spherically-symmetric $5sns({^1}S_{0})$ atoms the rotation of quantization axis is irrelevant and $M_B=M\equiv 0$.
+Now we focus on computing the vdW interaction between two identical Rydberg atoms.
+Because it is second order in the dipole-dipole interaction, vdW contribution to the long-range molecular potential varies as $1/R^6$ with the inter-atomic separation and corresponds to the $-C_6/R^6$ term in the conventional multipole expansion of the long-range interactions.
+We are interested in the interactions between two $5sns({^1}S_{0})$ or two $5snp({^1}P_{1})$ atoms.
+When evaluating the interaction between the \ttcl{$5snp({^1}P_{1,M_x})$ and $5snp({^1}P_{1,M'_x})$ } atoms, we will consider the stretched \ttcl{state $\Omega_x = M_x + M_x'=2$ where the only magnetic sublevels are $M_x=M_x'=1$} .
+For two spherically-symmetric $5sns({^1}S_{0})$ atoms the rotation of quantization axis is irrelevant and \ttcl{$M_x=M_x'=0$} .

-Explicit derivation of the vdW interaction expressions in the LS coupling is given in the Appendix.
-The vdW interaction for two Sr atoms in $5sns({^1}S_0)$ Rydberg states can be expressed as
+Derivation of the vdW interaction expressions in the LS coupling is given in \ttcl{Appendix~\ref{app:vdw_derivation}} .
+The vdW interaction for two Sr atoms in the $5sns({^1}S_0)$ Rydberg states can be expressed as

-where $d$ are the atomic dipole moment operators.
-The $n_2 p$ and $n'_2 p$ states reflect the electronic configurations of the intermediate dimer states $|5sn_2p({^1}P_1)\ket_{\rm I} |5sn_2'p({^1}P_1)\ket_{\rm II}$.
-Because we work in the LS coupling scheme, the contributions from ${^3}P_1$ intermediate states are ignored because they contribute through spin-changing transitions, which are forbidden in the non-relativistic formalism and therefore are suppressed.
+which involves the reduced matrix elements of the atomic dipole moment operators.
+The $n_2 p$ and $n'_2 p$ single-electron states reflect the electronic configurations of the intermediate dimer states $|5sn_2p({^1}P_1)\ket_{\rm I} |5sn_2'p({^1}P_1)\ket_{\rm II}$.
+Because we work in the LS coupling scheme, the contributions from the ${^3}P_1$ intermediate states are ignored because they contribute through spin-changing transitions, which are forbidden in the non-relativistic formalism. \ttcl{However, LS coupling breaks down for some values of $n$, and the singlet states entering our calculation can acquire significant triplet character.
+We discuss this singlet-triplet mixing in detail in Sec.~\ref{subsec:sing-trip} and describe how we account for it in Appendix~\ref{app:sing-trip}.}